 As the second largest city in Sweden, Gothenburg is not only diverse in activity, but also busy with history.
 Take advantage and learn as much as you can, whether you’re strolling through the city’s many museums or its botanical garden, or just taking in the atmosphere.
 Try to cook when you can because their restaurants tend to be pricey.

-- Transportation Costs: Buy a prepaid bus/tram card.
+Transportation costs – Buy a prepaid bus or tram card.
 It is the easiest way to get around the city, and the cheapest as well.
-A one-day ticket is $11 USD.
+A one day ticket is $11 USD.

 Money Saving Tips

 Take the free walking tours – This will save you a ton of money, and the opportunity to visit some of the most unique neighborhoods of Gothenburg that a guided tour will not give you.
 Go at your own pace; stop at a café for lunch and enjoy the city’s sights.

 Cook your own food – Gothenburg can be expensive, especially when eating out.
 Almost every hostel has a self-serve kitchen, so take advantage of it.
 Go to the local supermarket; buy some unique meats and cheeses, and whip up dinner at a fraction of any restaurant’s price.

 Go Shopping on the “Avenyn” – Plan a day of shopping on Gothenburg’s main street.
 Stores and restaurants abound in all price ranges, giving you a lot of flexibility when it comes to activities and budget.

 Visit the Botaniska Tradgarden – As Gothenburg’s Botanical Garden, this place offers a very scenic day for the budget traveler.
 See 12,000 plant species, a Japanese garden and places to sit down and rest.
 The entrance fee is $3 USD.

 Visit the Skansen Kronan – As a fortress built in the 1600’s, it now houses a military museum.
 An interesting day excursion to learn about some of Gothenburg’s history.